MikeTaylor/palaeo-archbishop/phylo/README.md

 * The [`help`](help) directory contains help texts extracted from the TNT binary.
 The online documentation is difficult to get into, so these individual command descriptions are sometimes more useful (though still very terse).
 * XXX Add and describe `Makefile`.

+## To Do

+* Run to completion with consensus stabilized five times.
+* Complete a run of the extended implied weighting analysis even with only three consensus stabilization -- so far I have never known it to complete without running out of tree-space.
+* Figure out how the number of trees allocated affects run-time.
+* Determine whether ratcheting makes more sense than stabilizing consensus.
+* Code the Archbishop for the 548 characters.
+* Consider whether more characters need to be added.
+* Determine which taxa should be delete _a posteriori_ to improve tree resolution, especially within Brachiosauridae.